fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 }
 ```

-> The value you assign to the `sValue` attribute in the chart data will be used to assign color to a data plot, based on the numeric range it falls within.
+> The value you assign to the `sValue` attribute in the chart data will be used to assign a color to a data plot, based on the numeric range it falls within.

 The gradient legend will look like as shown in the image below: